 Liberal Arts Requirements for Initial Certification

-Upon admission to the Graduate Program in Early Childhood Education, the candidate's transcript(s) is/are reviewed for documentation of the 30 hours of liberal arts preparation.
-Any outstanding pre-requisite courses are listed on the program sheet sent with the candidate's letter of acceptance.
+Upon admission to the Graduate Program in Early Childhood Education, the candidate's transcript(s) is/are reviewed for documentation of the core undergraduate courses required by New York State for early childhood educators seeking initial certification: 6 credits of math, 6 credits of science, and 6 credits of social sciences.
+Any outstanding pre-requisite courses are listed on the program sheet sent with the candidate's letter of acceptance and must be completed before graduating from the program.

 Maintaining Your Matriculation Status